Skip to content

 PostgreSQL Setup

--- Enable logical replication (requires superuser privileges)
+-- Enable logical replication (requires superuser)

 ALTER SYSTEM SET wal_level = logical;